arzeo68/AWS-Devops-CLI/README.md

 - [x]  Init a terraform repository
 - [x]  Create a terraform module
+- [x]  Connect to an ecs task through SSM
 - [ ]  Delete an S3 bucket (emptying it before)
-- [ ]  Connect to an ecs task throught SSM
+- [ ]  Create an S3 bucket and a dynamoDB table (to hold terraform state)

 ## Contributing